differentialprivacy/differentialprivacy/_posts/2020-07-22-average-case-dp.md

 timestamp: 10:00:00 -0400
 ---

 Differential privacy protects against extremely strong adversaries---even ones who know the entire dataset except for one bit of information about one individual.
-Since its inception, people have considered ways to relax the definition to assume a more realistic adversary to allow better analysis.
+Since its inception, people have considered ways to relax the definition to assume a more realistic adversary.
 A natural way to do so is to incorporate some distributional assumptions.
 That is, rather than considering a worst-case dataset, assume the dataset is drawn from some distribution and provide some form of "average-case" or "Bayesian" privacy guarantee with respect to this distribution.
 This is especially tempting as it is common for statistical analysis to work under distributional assumptions.

 In this post and in a planned follow-up post, we will discuss some pitfalls of average-case or Bayesian versions of differential privacy.
 To avoid keeping you in suspense: